OhadCohen97/Multi-Microphone-Multi-Modal-Emotion-Recognition-in-Reverberant-Environments/README.md

 #### **Preprocess Data**
 For preprocess the data see the notebooks.
 #### **Fine-tune the Models**
 First, in ```config.py```, make sure you have the HTS-AT AudioSet pre-trained model and the path to it.
-Set the root path to the dataset you with to use.
+Set the root path to the dataset you wish to use.
 To train:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4 python3 main.py train
 ```
 #### **Evaluate Performance**
-To evaluate the model, you must set the paths for the npy files.
+To evaluate the models, set the paths for the npy files.
 See in ```main.py test_ace (lines 219,236,253) ```.

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4 python3 main.py test_ace
 ```
-For single test on one npy file:
+For a single test run on one npy file:

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4 python3 main.py test